 - representatives of the district and borough councils in Suffolk

 All board members are entitled to speak and vote at meetings, and may appoint a substitute.

 The table below shows co-opted members, Independent Community members and representatives of partner organisations who sit on some of the council's committees.

-- a member's name you can view their register of interests
+- a member's name - you can view their Register of Interests or Gifts and Hospitality

 - the committee name - you can view it's full membership list.